Chozo4/MW5-JSON_Tweaks/YAML0.9.2-Scorch/readme.md

 Re-added Scorch quirks from YAML0.9.0 as per user request under the YAML bug reports.
 This applies only to Yet Another MechLab 0.9.2.
+Simply download the respective mechs.json + quirks.json and overwrite the existing ones under "(MW5Mercs\Mods\YetAnotherMechlab\Resources".